CIM Group: History

 In November 2013, the company completed the development of the Downtown Grand in Las Vegas.

 In 2013, in partnership with Ben Shaoul, the company acquired part of the Verizon Building for $247 million for residential conversion.

 In February 2014, the company acquired Two California Plaza.
 It also acquired Monclair Place.

 In July 2014, the company invested in Westlands Solar Park, a photovoltaic power station.

 In August 2016, the company partnered with Kushner Companies to acquire the Jehovah's Witnesses’ Watchtower building in Brooklyn for $340 million in one of the largest transactions to date in Brooklyn.

+In February 2017, Mitsui & Co. acquired 20% of CIM.

 In March 2017, the company sold the then headquarters of the Charles Schwab Corporation to The Blackstone Group for $313 million.

 In October 2017, the company acquired the Montague–Court Building, then the largest office tower in Brooklyn, for $171 million from SL Green Realty.

 In October 2017, the company acquired Uber's building in Oakland, California for $175 million.

 In February 2018, the company acquired Cole Capital, which had $7.6 billion in real estate assets, from VEREIT.

 In 2018, the company completed renovations to 425 South Financial Place.

 In April 2020, the company agreed to buy Baldwin Hills Crenshaw Plaza for more than $100 million with plans to convert the former Sears and Walmart into offices to drive more foot traffic into the remaining retail stores.
 However, in June 2020, the sale was cancelled due to community opposition to the plan without a residential component.

 In May 2020, the company and partner Golub & Company received approval to develop Tribune East Tower, the second tallest building in Chicago.

 In August 2020, the company acquired 5 towers in Alexandria, Virginia for $506 million in one of the largest apartment transactions ever in Northern Virginia.